jbox-web/ajax-datatables-rails/README.md

       last_name:  record.last_name,
       email:      record.email,
       bio:        record.bio,
-      DT_RowId:   record.id, # This will set the id attribute on the corresponding <tr> in the datatable }
+      DT_RowId:   record.id, # This will automagically set the id attribute on the corresponding <tr> in the datatable }
   end
 end